 - Guide 1: How to Remove Yes Searches, ShortcutBoost.exe from Windows.

-- Guide 2: Get rid of Yes Searches, ShortcutBoost.exe from Mac OS X.
+- Guide 2: Get rid of Yes Searches, ShortcutBoost.exe on Mac OS X.

-- Guide 3: Remove Yes Searches, ShortcutBoost.exe from Google Chrome.
+- Guide 3: Remove Yes Searches, ShortcutBoost.exe in Google Chrome.

 - Guide 4: Erase Yes Searches, ShortcutBoost.exe from Mozilla Firefox.